How to Know What You're Good At

 Not what makes you money.
 Not what impresses people.
 What gives you energy.

-When you are operating in your strengths, you feel more alive after the work — not less.
+When you're operating in your strengths, you feel more alive after the work — not less.
 Time moves differently.
 Focus comes easily.
-The effort does not drain you the way other work does.
+The effort doesn't drain you the way other work does.

 Make a list of activities from the past month.
-Rate each one: did it energize you or drain you?
+Rate each: did it energize you or drain you?
 The pattern reveals your strengths.

 This is different from passion.
 Passion is what excites you.
 Strength is what sustains you.
-You can be passionate about something you are terrible at.
-But you cannot be consistently energized by something that is not a strength.
+You can be passionate about something you're terrible at.
+You cannot be consistently energized by something that isn't a strength.

 3. Look at Your Track Record